japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaContinuousReader.md

   json: String): Offset
 ----

-NOTE: `deserializeOffset` is part of the <<spark-sql-streaming-ContinuousReader.adoc#deserializeOffset, ContinuousReader Contract>> to...FIXME.
+NOTE: `deserializeOffset` is part of the <<spark-sql-streaming-ContinuousReader.md#deserializeOffset, ContinuousReader Contract>> to...FIXME.

 `deserializeOffset`...FIXME